zicoz18/local-subnet-development-tutorial/README.md

   - `"command not found: avalanche"`
     It means that `avalanche` command is not added to the PATH environment variable.
 It could be caused by following reasons;
     - You have added the wrong `bin` directory to your environment variables.
-      - Make sure to find where `bin` directory is and run `export PATH=$PWD:$PATH` inside the `bin` directory.
+      - Make sure to find where the `bin` directory is and run `export PATH=$PWD:$PATH` inside the `bin` directory.
-    - You have added it to PATH environment variable temporarily and restarted your terminal.
+    - You have added it to the PATH environment variable temporarily and restarted your terminal.
       - You can either add the `bin` directory to the PATH environment variable again by running `export PATH=$PWD:$PATH` inside the downloaded `bin` directory or you can refer to [Add Avalanche Command Permanently](#add-avalanche-command-permanently)

 ### Step 2: Create the Subnet